Dartlexx/TestAntivirus/README.md

 * Of cause work with threat signatures must me heavily optimized in real AntiVirus, so that search would be as fast as possible.
 But in this test app I skipped that part.
 * Though I made storage of found threats, that was done just for demonstartion purposes.
 For simplicity, I never implemented synchronization of previously and newly found threats, also data can come from overllapping full and partial scans.
 That is a huge task by itself, as several different threats may provide info about threats.
 I have implemented such syncronization when I worked at previous company.
 * The way I implemented file scanning is oversimplified, but it's a test task after all :))
-* There are things to improve in architecture and code coverage of cause.
+* Ofcause, there are things to improve in architecture and test coverage.